 Rose Mary's mother and all of her aunts are great Southern cooks.
 She likes to think she's not so bad herself.

 You could say I grew up with liver dumplings, which my family calls liver nips.
 My paternal grandmother made them from scratch, first cooking, then grinding lean stew beef and liver.
-I say grinding because this was long before food processors.
-She used a meat grinder c-clamped to a table, like the type you would use to grind lean meat into hamburger.
-The ground beef and liver would then be mixed into the flour mixture to make dumplings.
+I say 'grinding' because this was long before food processors.
+She used a meat grinder c-clamped to a table—the type you would use to grind lean meat into hamburger.
+The ground beef and liver would then be mixed into flour to make dumplings.
 This was a fairly big project, producing a large pot of liver dumplings.

 The Key to Avoiding a Strong Liver Taste

 I don’t eat liver of any kind—beef, pork, or chicken—except in liver nips.
 I remember once telling my grandmother that I had tried to eat liver dumplings at a dinner of my mother’s extended family.
-The liver taste was offensively strong to me, and although I felt badly about it, I threw them in the garbage.
-Granny cautioned that the key is to cook the liver first.
-Grinding raw liver and adding it to the dumpling mixture produces nips with a really strong liver taste.
+The liver taste was offensively strong to me, and although I felt bad about it, I threw them in the garbage.
+Granny cautioned that the key is to cook the liver first; grinding raw liver and adding it to the dumpling mixture produces nips with a really strong liver taste.